1ceblink/Telegram-BOT-Project/README.md

+This project is a telegram bot capable of remembering the birthdays of people important to you and informing about them with a telegram message.
-Interactions with DB are not included so the project is unstable to application crashes.
+Interactions with DB are not included so the project may be unstable to application crashes.